Preshy-melly/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 2- creates a script that prints all the groups the current user is part of
+task 3- creates a script that changes the owner of the file hello to the user betty